breixopd/programming-portfolio/README.md

 A brief description of what this project does and who it's for

-`Module` Includes some very basic programs as outlined in module
+`Portfolio` Includes some very basic programs as outlined in module

 `Personal` Includes other examples made while bored at home or in class (to show off)